avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 Every single Pull Request in Avocado has to be reviewed by at least one other developer.
-All members of the core team have permission to merge a Pull Request, but there are some conditions that have to be fulfilled before merging the code:
+All members of the core team have permission to merge a Pull Request, but some conditions have to be fulfilled before merging the code:

 - Pull Request has to pass the CI tests.
 - One 'Approved' code review should be given.